ntop/n2n/doc/Crypto.md

 AES also prepends a random value to the plaintext.
 Its size is adjustable by changing the `AES_PREAMBLE_SIZE` definition found in `src/transform_aes.c`.
 It defaults to AES_BLOCK_SIZE (== 16).
 The AES scheme uses a CBC/CTS scheme which can send out plaintext-length ciphertexts as long as they are one block or more in length.

-AES relies on openSSL's `evp_*` interface which also offers hardware acceleration where available (SSE, AES-NI, …).
+Apart from n2n's plain C implementation, Intel's AES-NI is supported – again, please habe a look at the [Building document](./Building.md).
+In case of openSSL support its `evp_*` interface gets used which also offers hardware acceleration where available (SSE, AES-NI, …).
 It however is slower than the following stream ciphers because the CBC mode cannot compete with the optimized stream ciphers.

 ### ChaCha20

 ChaCha20 was the first stream cipher supported by n2n.

-It also relies on openSSL's `evp_*` interface.
-It does not use the Poly1305 message tag from the same author though.
+In addition to the basic C implementation, a SSE version is offered.
+If compiled with openSSL support, ChaCha20 is provided via the `evp_*` interface.
+It is not used together with the Poly1305 message tag from the same author though.
 Whole packet's checksum will be handled in the header (see below).

 The random full 128-bit IV is transmitted in plain.